manzi-li/manzil-li.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 10 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. student advised by Dr. Yafeng Yin in the Civil and Enviornmental Enginnering Department at University of Michigan, majoring in transportation systems engineering.
-I am expected to obtain a Ph.D. degree in transportation engineering in Fall 2025, and have obtained my M.S. degree in industrial and operations enginnering from the University of Michigan in 2025 and my B.S. degree in control science and engineering from Tsinghua University in 2020.
+I am expected to obtain a Ph.D. degree in transportation engineering in Fall 2025, and have obtained my B.S. degree in control science and engineering from Tsinghua University in 2020.

+My research operates at the intersection of behavioral science, artificial intelligence, and network theory to craft next-generation models and management strategies for intelligent transportation systems.
+Methodologically, my research integrates behavior economics, statistical learning, network modeling, queueing theory, and generative artificial intelligence.
+Currently, my research work features:
+- LLM-powered digital twins of transportation systems
+- Multimodal data fusion and high-fieldity behavior modeling
+- Behavior-informed operations management of mobility systems

+I am currently on the academic job market for the 2025-2026 school year and is seeking a tenure-track assistant professor position related to transportation engineering, systems engineering and urban artificial intelligence.